OrenRosen/kverrors/README.md

 In short, A structured log message is not only a simple plain text message for a human to read, but a collection of key-values attributes which can be processed and analysed.

 Treating errors as structured as well may give us better insight about our errors.
 This package is an experiment for using structured errors for logging as well.
-Although we may find this is not as useful as in logging general information.

 ## Wrapping an error:
 Wrapping an error is done using `Wrap` function: